 However, it is important to note that travel insurance typically does not cover dental procedures related to routine dental care such as teeth cleanings, dental fillings, or dental checkups.
 Additionally, most benefits for travel dental insurance only offer coverage for eligible emergencies related to natural teeth.

 What Does Travel Dental Insurance Cover?

-Travel medical insurance typically covers dental injuries and emergencies that require immediate attention.
-Travel dental coverage may include the following benefits for sound and natural teeth:
+Travel insurance with dental benefits typically covers emergency dental injuries that occur while the insured is abroad and that require immediate attention.
+Dental coverage may include some coverage for sudden, emergency situations like:

 - Broken teeth